aletheia7/php-sodium/README.md

 #### Example

-Alice sends an encrypted message to Bob using Bob's public key and Alice's secret key.
++ Alice sends an encrypted message to Bob.
++ Alice and Bob create and exchange public keys.

 ```php
 <?php